 Another way I saved: because I chose a delivery time that was convenient for Peapod versus what was convenient for me, I saved $2 more dollars.
 Every time I’ve used Peapod since, I’ve always chosen the less convenient time for delivery, if it will shave $2 or $3 off my order.

-So what it comes down to is my time.
-Is my time worth $11.80?
-Probably.
+So in the end I’ve saved money AND I’ve saved time, in that I don’t have to go to grocery store to get my groceris.
 Plus, I feel like I can do a better job of keeping my grocery spending in check by shopping via a website.

-Even better at the holiday time, such as the crazy days before Thanksgiving or Christmas, I can avoid the crowded supermarket all together by using Peapod.
+Even better at the holiday time, such as the crazy days before Thanksgiving or Christmas or Super Bowl Sunday, or on weekends when most people grocery shop, I can avoid the crowded supermarket all together by using Peapod.
 Now that’s worth more than money can buy.